drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 while read and write IOPS are equal to the slowest vdev.

 > [!note]
-> ZFS doesn't stripe data like RAID-Z, it just distributes blocks of data.
+> At the pool level, ZFS doesn't stripe data like RAID-Z, but rather distributes blocks of data across vdevs.
-> Where ZFS places data is not deterministic because ZFS takes into account vdev usage and capacity,
-> and tries to keep the operations and usage well distributed.
+> ZFS takes into account vdev usage and capacity, and tries to keep operations and usage well distributed.

 For each RAID-Z vdev, there could be 2-6 times more mirror vdevs, depending on RAIDZ width and parity.
 While a single RAID-Z vdev outperforms a single mirror vdev, the picture is different when considering pool performance for a fixed number of devices.
 E.g. for a pool with 6 devices: